 Some anxious patients fear that their root canal will inevitably be a long and agonizing treatment, but thankfully, it typically alleviates more aches than it causes.
 Although it’s normal to feel somewhat sore and tender during recovery, your dentist will do everything they can to help you feel comfortable during your procedure itself.

-For example, they’ll begin your appointment by applying a local anesthetic to avoid potential aches.
+For example, they’ll begin your appointment by applying a local anesthetic.
 You might feel pressure while they work, but there shouldn’t be outright pain.

-It’s natural to wonder whether you genuinely require a root canal or if a different service, like an extraction, might be more beneficial and cost-effective.
-But there are additional risks associated with tooth loss that can be avoided by effectively repairing and restoring your troubled tooth rather than removing it.
+It’s natural to wonder whether you require a root canal or if a different service, like an extraction, might be more beneficial and cost-effective.
+But there are additional risks and prices associated with tooth loss that can be avoided by effectively restoring your troubled tooth rather than removing it.

 For instance, did you know your jaw starts thinning after teeth go missing?
-Without roots to stimulate new bone growth each time you bite down, it begins to degenerate.
+Without tooth roots to stimulate new bone growth each time you bite down, it begins to thin.
 Eventually, it can become too frail to support your remaining teeth or facial structure, leading to additional tooth loss, sunken cheeks, and additional facial wrinkles.
+Fortunately, preserving your natural tooth with a root canal can prevent this process of degeneration.

 If you still have questions or concerns regarding your upcoming appointment, your dentist can provide as much information as you need to feel confident moving forward!